 Joint Business/Engineering Certificate in Technology Entrepreneurship.
 The purpose of the Certificate in Technology Entrepreneurship is to prepare students majoring in either engineering or business careers in technology-driven industries.
 The certificate program is designed for those students who would like to develop a cross-disciplinary perspective of technology using both engineering and business skills.

-Undergraduate Certificate in Technology Entrepreneurship (coupled with a B.S. in Engineering or a Bachelor of Business Administration) — 9 total hours required
+Undergraduate Certificate in Technology Entrepreneurship (coupled with a B.S. in Engineering or a Bachelor of Business Administration).
+Nine total are hours required.
+Engineering students must take the following courses:

 The engineering degree programs consist of a freshman foundational curriculum followed by an upper-division program that includes courses taken in the sophomore, junior, and senior years.
 Effective January 2013, the criterion for admission to the Whitacre College Foundational Curriculum requires that a first-time freshman or transfer student with fewer than 12 hours of transfer credit must be accepted to the university with assured admission status.
 Admissions for transfer students and second-degree students are described below.

 The criteria used to determine assured admission status are SAT/ACT scores and class rank as shown in the undergraduate admission section of this catalog.
 Students who do not meet the assured admissions requirements may enter the Pre-Engineering Program and then work to qualify as a Foundational Engineering Student.
+Students who are assured admit and not TSI compliant will be admitted to Texas Tech as a pre-engineering student.
 Upon completion of the foundational curriculum, a student must apply and be successfully admitted to a WCOE upper-division degree program.
 Students who are not successfully admitted to an upper-division degree program must transfer out of the college.

 Freshman Admission to WCOE Foundational Curriculum.
 The criterion for admission to WCOE Foundational Curriculum requires that a first-time freshman or transfer student with fewer than 12 hours of transfer credit must be accepted to the university with assured admission status.
 The college recommends prospective students enroll in math each year in high school, including trigonometry, pre-calculus or calculus, and at least one year of physics with another science course.
 The criteria used to determine assured admission status are SAT/ACT scores and class rank as shown in the undergraduate admission section of this catalog.